Monday, November 23, 2020

 Sairek blinked.
 He hadn’t heard Cyial like that before.

-Cyial’s garnet eyes looked down upon Varhi, almost glaring, but they soon softened up and he let out a sigh, closing his eyes in thought and shifting his position to match Sairek's with his knees pulled up against him.
-“Realistically, you should probably be laying in a bed and resting for a few days… the ethereal I gave you won’t really do much other than make you feel better for a few hours.
+“Realistically, you should probably be laying in a bed and resting for a couple weeks… the ethereal I gave you won’t really do much other than make you feel better for a few hours.
 It’s not going to last long.”

 “Oh, so I’m going to go back to feeling even worse?
 Well that sucks.”
 Varhi grumbled, rolling his head to look up at the sky one more time.
 “Why did you give me something as valuable as that if it’s not going to help in the long run?”